Common Core Math – Details

 The Common Core Math database is available by subscription.
 All questions are original.
 There is no overlap with NY Regents Exams or other states’ released tests in Problem-Attic.
 To help you evaluate the content before you subscribe, we’ve posted many sample documents and made a large number of questions available for use in the Play Area.

 - All questions in the Common Core math database are hand-written by highly qualified teachers and curriculum specialists.
 (They are not algorithm-generated.)
-In addition, they are carefully aligned, edited and reviewed by EducAide Software, which has 20 years of experience developing questions for state standards.
+In addition, their alignment and phrasing is carefully reviewed by EducAide Software, the maker of Problem-Attic, which has more than 20 years of experience developing questions for national and state standards.

 - Questions are aligned to only one standard.
 There is no duplication.
 For questions that can conceivably go with multiple standards, we went for the best fit.
 We also tried to keep similar questions together, so that it’s not necessary to jump through multiple standards to find variations.